 This tiny island is just 1 mile long and 1/3 mile wide but it’s one of the best places in Scotland for seabird watching as it’s home to upwards of 250,000 birds at the height of the breeding season.
 Check out the Nature Scot website for details about getting to May.

 3: The village of Pittenweem is one of the gems of the East Neuk of Fife due to its picture-postcard harbour.
 This village is far less touristy than Anstruther, and the sections of the Fife Coastal Trail to the north and south are possibly the most scenic of the entire route.

 BUY TOUR TICKETS: Click here to purchase

-The East Neuk of Fife is one of those areas that’s almost entirely overlooked by overseas visitors, yet it’s one of the best places to visit in the entire southeast of Scotland.
+The East Neuk of Fife is one of those areas that are always overlooked by overseas visitors, yet it’s one of the best places to visit in the entire southeast of Scotland.

 The ‘Neuk’ (a Scots word for ‘corner’) is situated north of Edinburgh across the choppy waters of the Firth of Forth, around 20 miles northeast of the city centre and 10 miles south of St. Andrews.